-Nevill Road Junior School is clear that where there is concern in respect of exploitation of this kind it will be treated as safeguarding concern.
+At Nevill Road Junior School it is clear that where there is concern in respect of exploitation of this kind it will be treated as safeguarding concern.

-We will follow the guidance set out here- https://www.stockport.gov.uk/prevent-and-channel school/college environment and community.
-We will apply an appropriate school/college letting policy.
-Whilst the education of children is the prime purpose of our school/college it is recognised that the school/college operates in the wider community.
+Prevention work and reductions of risks will include the SMSC, PSHE curriculum, SEND policy, assembly policy, integration of pupils by gender and SEN, the application of the anti-bullying policy and a commitment to building and maintaining an inclusive and fair school environment and community.
+We will apply an appropriate school letting policy Whilst the education of children is the prime purpose of our school it is recognised that the school operates in the wider community.
 Its facilities are therefore only available to local groups when this does not conflict with either the interests of its pupils or the wellbeing and workload of its staff.
+Policy can be found on the school drive